kannon92/PendingPodChecks/README.md

 ## Examples
 In this section, we will demonstate how to reproduce certain pending conditions and write out the conditions, status and events if necessary.

+A recent condition was added (PodReadyToStartContainers(PodHasNetwork as it was formally known))
 - [all-capitals](./Pods/All-Capitals/all-capitals.yaml)
   - Reproduction: Run image with invalid image name (all capitals)
   - Pod status: